BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 .. code-block::

-    aws ec2 authorize-security-group-ingress --group-id $EX004_SG --protocol icmp --port -1 --cidr 0.0.0.0/0
+    aws ec2 authorize-security-group-ingress --group-id $EX003_SG --protocol icmp --port -1 --cidr 0.0.0.0/0

 Test connectivity
 -----------------
 Use the following commands to test connectivity to the Instance in the public Subnet.

-`Expected results: 'ping' should fail and 'ssh' should now be successful.
+`Expected results: 'ping' and 'ssh' should now be successful.

 .. code-block::

-    ping 54.89.230.154
+    ping $EX003_PUB_IP
-    ssh -i acpkey1.pem -o ConnectTimeout=5 ubuntu@54.89.230.154
+    ssh -i acpkey1.pem -o ConnectTimeout=5 ubuntu@$EX003_PUB_IP

 You are now connected to the Instance on the public subnet.

 Test local connectivity
 -----------------------
-You should still be connected to the Instance in the public Subnet.
+You should still be connected to the 'public' Instance.

-Use the following commands to test connectivity to the Instance in the private Subnet via the private IP.
+Use the following command to test connectivity to the 'private' Instance.

 ``Expected results: 'ping' should now be successful.``

 .. code-block::

-    ping 10.0.2.103
+    ping <ip-addr-private-instance>

     Type 'exit' to disconnect from the public Instances.

 Terminate Instances
 -------------------
-Use the following awscli commands to terminate both instances.
+Use the following awscli command to terminate both instances.

 Examine the current state.
 Both should show a **'currentState'** of **'shutting-down'**.